The Best Depression Medication

 Monoamine Oxidase Inhibitors

-There may be some side effects associated with taking MAOIs.
+Because of the dietary restrictions and other potential side effects, MAOIs are not usually prescribed until other antidepressant medications have been tried.
 It’s important to discuss any potential side effects with your doctor before starting treatment so that you can make sure that you’re taking the best possible course of action for your condition.

 Bupropion